I. Why Horses Seem to Ignore Our Boundaries at Liberty

 Emotional and Relationship Challenges: The issue might stem from the emotional connection and dynamics between horses and humans.
 Factors include:

-It could also come from the horse’s side: Sometimes, the horse itself contributes to the boundary issues due to various reasons, such as:
+It could also come from the horse’s side: Sometimes, the horse’s character or age contributes to the boundary issues due to various reasons:

 • Defensive behavior resulting from past experiences where boundaries were disregarded, causing the horse to communicate primarily through force.